PyChina/weekly/content/Issue/issue-406.md

 - [Alpine Linux 能构建更大更慢的 Python Docker](https://pycoders.com/link/3515/web)
     + ITAMAR TURNER-TRAURING

-“When you’re choosing a base image for your Docker image, Alpine Linux is often recommended. […] But if you’re using Python, Alpine Linux will quite often: Make your builds much slower.
+"When you're choosing a base image for your Docker image, Alpine Linux is often recommended. [... ] But if you're using Python, Alpine Linux will quite often: Make your builds much slower.
 Make your images bigger.
-Waste your time.”
+Waste your time."
 Related discussion on Hacker News.

 (`是也乎:`